Hvdri/IntroductionToRobotics/Homework2-RGB/README.md

 const int greenPotPin = A1;  // Potentiometer for Green color const int bluePotPin = A2;   // Potentiometer for Blue color

+const int minLedBrightness = 0;    // Minimum brightness of the LED const int maxLedBrightness = 255;  // Maximum brightness of the LED

+const int minPotValue = 0;    // Minimum value of the potentiometer const int maxPotValue = 1023; // Maximum value of the potentiometer

 void setup() {
   pinMode(redPin, OUTPUT);
   pinMode(greenPin, OUTPUT);